-Network regulation: gas cost determination and determination of charges
+Network regulation: gas cost determination and determination of charges years for which the most recent statistics are available is used to determine volumes.

 A stable, long-term incentive regulation system for gas distribution system operators has been in place since 2008.
 The second incentive regulation period for distribution system operators is currently in progress, meaning that the regime for determining gas system charges was unchanged in 2014.